Homological mirror symmetry for the genus two curve: Finite determinacy

 Note that $(W,0) \in \g^1$ is a solution of the Maurer-Cartan equation.
 It turns out that any other solution which is sufficiently close to this one is actually equivalent to it.
 The precise statement is:

 \begin{lemma} Any Maurer-Cartan element $\alpha = (\alpha^0,\alpha^2) \in \g^1$ such that $\alpha^0 \equiv W$ mod $F_7\C[[V]]$ is equivalent to $(W,0)$. \end{lemma}

-The guiding principle here is as follows. $W$ has an isolated singularity at the origin, which in algebraic terms means that the ideal $I = (\partial_1W,\dots,\partial_3 W) \subset \C[[V]]$ is of finite codimension.
+Note that $W$ has an isolated singularity at the origin, which in algebraic terms means that the ideal $I = (\partial_1W,\dots,\partial_3 W) \subset \C[[V]]$ is of finite codimension.
 As a consequence, any formal power series which agrees with $W$ to sufficiently high order can be transformed into $W$ by a formal change of coordinates.
 This phenomenon is known in singularity theory as finite determinacy \cite{tougeron70} (see \cite[vol.\ I p.\ 121]{arnold-gusein-zade-varchenko} for an exposition).
+We will not appeal to these general results, but they've definitely guided our approach.

 The explicit computation goes as follows.
 Elementary manipulation shows that

 Start with $W_7 = \alpha^0$.
 Because of its symmetry properties, this can contain no pure monomials $v_k^7$ or $v_k^8$.
 From the first part of \eqref{eq:mixed-monomial} one sees that $W - W_7 \in I \cdot F_5\C[[V]] + F_9\C[[V]]$.
 By appropriately choosing $f_{5,1},\dots,f_{5,3} \in F_5\C[[V]]$, one can achieve that